FHA Home Loans

-CrossCountry Mortgage, Inc., doing business in the State of New is an FHA Approved Lending Institution and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
+CrossCountry Mortgage, Inc. is an FHA Approved Lending Institution and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
 Guidelines subject to change.

 Thinking about buying your first home?
 Then an FHA loan may be just what you need.
 These mortgages benefit first-time homebuyers in that you can have a non-occupant like a parent or relative co-sign the loan for you.
 Your down payment can be as low as 3.5% of the purchase price, and closing costs and fees can be included in the loan.